A $q$-Queens Problem. VI. The Bishops' Period: Signed Graphs

-\section{Signed graphs}
+\section{Signed Graphs}

-The signed graph we employ to describe an intersection subspace efficiently is a special case of the slope graph from Section~\slopeg.
+The signed graph we employ to describe an intersection subspace efficiently is a special case of the slope graph from Section~I.3.3.
 The fact that the bishops' two slopes are $\pm1$ makes it possible to apply the well-developed theory of signed graphs.

 A graph is $\G = (N,E)$, with node set $N$ and edge set $E$.
 It may have multiple edges but not loops.
 A \emph{$1$-forest} is a graph in which each component consists of a tree together with one more edge; thus, each component contains exactly one circle.
 A spanning 1-forest is a spanning subgraph (it contains all nodes) that is a 1-forest.
+The notation $e_{ij}$ means the edge has end nodes $v_i$ and $v_j$.

 A \emph{signed graph}, $\S = (N,E,\sigma)$, is a graph in which each edge $e$ is labelled $\sigma(e) = +$ or $-$.
 In a signed graph, a circle (cycle, circuit) is called \emph{positive} or \emph{negative} according to the product of its edge signs.
 A \emph{signed circuit} is either a positive circle or a connected subgraph that contains exactly two circles, both negative.
 A node $v$ is \emph{homogeneous} if all incident edges have the same sign.
 We generally write $q := |N|$ because the nodes correspond to the bishops in a configuration.